calmofthestorm/suncatcher/README.rst

 This is some basic notes on where this project is headed.
 No guarantees of course, neither on features nor timeline:-).

 - Rewrite Euclidean state space to operate in terms of states and transitions (as the polymorphic API does), rather than the current design where each cell on the grid is either passable or impassible, and adjacent cells are connected.
 In practice this means a similar design, but admits the possibility of a wall between two cells not taking up a cell itself.
 The advantage is more flexible world modeling, better compatibility with the polymorphic API, simpler code, and better handling of 3D worlds in the presence of gravity.
 This will require substantial changes to the code and most tests.
 - Consider removing path finding from the library's responsibility.
-Path finding is currently just straighforward A*, and our abstracted world provides no real advantage over what user code could do aside from (possibly) better cache performance depending on the user representation.
+Path finding is currently just straightforward A*, and our abstracted world provides no real advantage over what user code could do aside from (possibly) better cache performance depending on the user representation.
 By moving pathfinding into user code, we would also substantially improve the performance of the polymorphic API (which is currently about 30% slower because of the virtual get_adjacent calls in the A* and DFS tight loops.)
 Users could path on concrete data structures, and use Suncatcher only to maintain reachability.
 After doing so, it'd be worth re-running benchmarks to see if the concrete API is still justified.
 - Currently enabling copy on write semantics reduces performance around 30% for both mutation and read-only queries.
 I suspect it may be possible to improve the performance for read-only queries.
 After doing so, re-evaluate if having a non-immutable API still makes sense.
-- Make all code threadsafe.
+- Make all code thread-safe.
 This should be mostly the case, as it was designed with thread safety in mind from the start, with the exception of the union find which either needs eager transitive closure or a locking scheme.
 Multithreaded test cases are also needed.
 - Higher level API -- path invalidation observers, easy to use multithreaded speculative pathing/caching/mutation and invalidation, etc -- basically provide an API that looks like a single world, but is capable of taking hints and managing internal resources to speed up expected-case behavior.
 Currently all this complexity has to be handled by user level code, which may well make the difference between taking advantage of it and not.
 - Support for different factions (doors passable to some but not others) and movement classes (flying vs walking) using the same state space abstraction.
 Currently you'd need one abstraction per faction * class, and a lot of that will be duplicated data.
 - Support for "one-way" transitions based on a third abstraction layer using a directed acyclic graph over dynamic components (e.g., teleporter, jump off a roof, etc).
 This should be easy to do in linear time in the number of teleports, and add negligible cost for state spaces not using it.